 Whilst not as well-known for its Yum Cha as many places on this list, Dumpling King Box Hill serves honest, tasty Chinese food at a great price point.

 Location: 323 Rathdowne St, Carlton, VIC 3053 Ph: (03) 9347 3322

 Opening Hours: Mon-Sat 12pm-3pm & 5pm-10pm, Sun 11am-3pm & 5pm-10pm

 Chow down within this immaculately designed venue that boasts life-sized stone warriors that gaze at you whilst you eat.

-This is a unique experience and the East Imperial has undoubtedly found the right balance between the Yum Cha trolley-tradition and providing an ambient environment with plenty to look at while you sample the exquisite food on offer.
+This is a certainly unique experience.
+However, the East Imperial has definitely found the right balance between the Yum Cha trolley-tradition and providing an atmospheric environment with plenty to look at while you sample their exquisite food.

 Location: 50 Little Bourke St, Melbourne, VIC 3000 Ph: (03) 9662 2681

 Opening Hours: Mon-Sat 11:30am-3pm & 5:30pm-1:30am, Sun 11am-3pm & 5:30pm-1:30am

 This restaurant is located near Parliament House and has been serving the highest standard of Cantonese food since the 1980s.
 It is renowned as a local favourite and has lasted for a long time for a very specific reason; it’s food is incredible.